stylify/web/content/blog/automated-css-bundles-in-astro-build.md

 - ✅ Components, Variables, Custom selectors
 - ✅ It can generate multiple CSS bundles

-Also we have a page about [what problems Stylify CSS solves and why you should give it a try!](https://stylifycss.com/docs/get-started/why-stylify-css)
+Also we have a page about <nuxt-link to="/docs/get-started/why-stylify-css">what problems Stylify CSS solves and why you should give it a try!</nuxt-link>

 ## Motivation
 Each bundle can contain only necessary CSS.
 This means almost zero unused CSS and in production, it can be mangled and minified, so the CSS is even smaller (more info below).